A recent Easter sponsored Bunny Hop!

 What does PP look like at Eastington?

-Sport for all through classes, coaches and competitions
+Sport for all through class teaching, specialist coaching and competitions/events

 In class lessons, we implement national curriculum for physical education which aims to ensure that all pupils: